 Mastitis and Other Conditions

-Along with medication, moms must also continue to express milk if they want to maintain a supply – which in and of itself is a nightmare to go through without a medical professional prescribing painkillers to ease you through the process.
+Along with medication, moms must also continue to express milk or breastfeed – which in and of itself can be painful to go through without a medical professional prescribing painkillers to ease you through the process.

 Pumping with mastitis can be agonizing, but suffering a recurring infection because of additional clogged ducts is worse.